dar1a-da/HiddenMicrobiota/README.md

 # Hidden Matters

-Repository structure:
-`data` - data received after the launch of programs and used for further analysis;
-`imgs` - images from the README text;
-`scripts` - scripts used on the server to process raw sequencing data;
-`notebooks` - notebooks used for data analysis after scripts;
-`modules` - auxiliary functions for notebooks;
-`results` - images obtained as a result of analysis in notebooks.

 ## Introduction

-Metagenomics studies the set of genes of all microorganisms present in an environmental sample, called a metagenome.
-Microbial communities play a key role in maintaining human health.
-Metagenomic sequencing is used to describe microbial communities in individuals, which helps identify a set of human microbes and understand how changes in the human microbiota correlate with changes in health.

-The composition of the human microbiota is related to the state of health.
-The presence and representation of different bacterial species or families may correlate with certain diseases.
-In this work, the relationship of the human gut microbiota with arthritis was investigated.
-Data on the intestinal microbiota were obtained from genome-wide sequencing using the shot-gun method.
-Further, these raw data were processed using bioinformatic tools via the CLI and python.
-The results of bacterial representation, functional profiling, and pipeline were obtained.
+The human gut microbiota plays an important role in the organism's metabolism, regulation of immunity, and maintenance of overall health.
+Changes in gut microbial communities may be associated with various diseases, including autoimmune and inflammatory disorders.
+Among them, rheumatoid arthritis (RA) is a chronic autoimmune disease characterized by systemic inflammation and joint damage.
+Changes in the composition and function of the gut microbiome can contribute to the development and progression of RA.
+Shotgun metagenomic sequencing makes it possible to identify taxa of microorganisms, functional pathways, and potential signs associated with the disease.

+In this study, we investigated the relationship between the human gut microbiota and rheumatoid arthritis using publicly available shotgun metagenomic sequencing data.
+Raw sequencing reads were processed using a bioinformatics pipeline implemented through command-line tools and Python-based analyses.
+Taxonomic and k-mer-based approaches were applied  their ability to identify microbial signatures associated with rheumatoid arthritis.

 ## Goal:
 Search for diagnostics markers for diseases classification based on WGS human gut samples